Discover Steubenville in Eastern Ohio!

 History, music, art and Nutcrackers make Steubenville OH and Jefferson County a destination all through the year.
 The area is rich in history, settled as part of the westward expansion of the country that began after the Revolutionary War.
-Twenty-four larger than life murals around the city follow its development from its frontier beginnings to its decades of industrial strength and as the home of important figures as Edwin Stanton.
-Renowned artists Eric Grohe and Robert Dafford are among the muralists who made history come to life in this distinctive project.
-Step-on tour guides give entertaining and informative presentations on each mural and some colorful city history as well.
+Twenty-five larger than life murals around the city follow its development from its frontier beginnings to its decades of industrial strength and as the home of important figures as Edwin Stanton.
+Step-on tour guides give informative presentations on each mural and some colorful city history as well.
 Self-guided tours are available at the Visitor Center for those who prefer to explore on their own.

 An appreciation of the past is part of the charm of Bayberry Bed & Breakfast on Historic North Fourth Street: several stately homes that offer elegance as well as modern convenience to visitors.
 Additional accommodations can be found at Best Western Plus/The Inn & Suites at Franciscan Square, Microtel, Hampton Inn and Super 8 Motel.

-A 20-minute drive brings you to the Historic Mt.
+A 20-minute drive through the countryside brings you to the Historic Mt.
 Pleasant, a village nestled among the hills of Jefferson County that played a pivotal role in the Underground Railroad and Abolition Movement.
+An annual Home & Garden Tour the first weekend in August is an exceptional opportunity for history and antique lovers.
+Add a visit to the nearby Farm Restaurant and Black Sheep Vineyard for a memorable weekend.

 For more information on these and other attractions contact the Steubenville Visitor Center, 120 S. 3rd Street, Steubenville OH 43952,1-866-301-1787, email@example.com or www.visitsteubenville.com.